 Experimental Pharmacology and Drug Discovery publishes research on mechanisms of drug action at the molecular, cellular and organism level by analyzing the interaction with receptors and/or other specific biological targets, including enzymes, ion channels, transporters, and transcription factors.

-Experimental Pharmacology and Drug Discovery welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Research Snapshot, Review, Specialty Grand Challenge and Technology Report.
+Experimental Pharmacology and Drug Discovery welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Experimental Pharmacology and Drug Discovery, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact email@example.com